pyakathon/ML-Projects/README.md

 # ML- Practice Projects
 These all are practice test projects meant only for practice purpose.
-I am exploring all the nunances of data science and ML.
+Currently, I am exploring all the nuances of data science and machine learning.
+All credit goes to the original creators.